 Remember, students do not know how to multiply with decimals by hand yet.
 They’re just using their calculators and looking for patterns.

 - 8 × 2 = ___

 - 8 × 1 = ___

 - 8 × 0.25 = ___

-Ask students to look for patterns.
-Your groups may notice things like:
+If you ask them to look for patterns, your students may notice things like: